tapas4java/generator-ng-appgen/app/templates/skeleton/README.md

     yo ng-appgen:module my-module
     yo ng-appgen:modal my-modal

-The name paramater passed (i.e. 'my-awesome-directive') will be used as the file names.
+The name paramater passed (i.e. 'my-directive') will be used as the file names.
 The generators will derive appropriate class names from this parameter (ex. 'my-awesome-directive' will convert to a class name of 'MyAwesomeDirective').
 Each sub-generator will ask for the folder in which to create the new skeleton files.
 You may override the default folder for each sub-generator in the `.yo-rc.json` file.

 The modal subgenerator is a convenient shortcut to create templates that work as modals for Bootstrap v3.1 and Angular-UI-Bootstrap v0.10 (both come preconfigured with this generator).
 If you choose not to use either of these libraries, simply don't use the modal subgenerator.